 But does higher education actually lead to higher performance on the job?

-To find out whether this concept holds true in practice, our poll asked hiring managers whether they believe employees with master’s credentials outperform those with a bachelor’s degree plus two years of experience.
+To find out whether this concept holds true in practice, our poll asked hiring managers whether they believe employees with master’s credentials outperform those with a bachelor’s degree plus 2 years of experience.

 The results reveal a divided verdict:

-- 52% say performance is about the same between the two groups.
+- 52% say performance is about the same between the 2 groups

 While a master’s degree appears to offer some candidates a performance advantage, the majority say it doesn’t guarantee stronger performance — and for many roles, experience alone will be just as powerful in 2025.